 Information associated with a unique userID

-Most of the data we collect is about your browser and how you use AdBlock, and is tied to a unique userID randomly generated when you installed AdBlock, not to you personally.
+Most of the data we collect is about your browser and how you use AdBlock, and is tied to a unique userID that is randomly generated when you install AdBlock, not to you personally.
 For instance, we know this userID opened AdBlock's /installed page at this time, or that userID opened the AdBlock menu at that time.
 We use this information to make AdBlock better.

 When you visit the AdBlock website we collect IP address, unique ID, logging of some of the button clicks on our website (clicking download, for example) and user event logging data.
 When the AdBlock extension communicates with AdBlock servers, we receive the computer’s IP address.